sira313/TWCARTY/src/blog/configure-comment-system.md

 3. **Local Development**
    You can also create a `.env` file for local development, but avoid hard-coding the values directly into your code.

+If you want to modify the comment layout, simply check the files `_include/js/comment.js` and `_include/post/comment.html`.

+Please note that you need to manually update the **hidden column value** for each new comment in Supabase.
+A value of false means the comment will be displayed on your website.

+I haven’t figured out how to set up email notifications yet, but I’ll work on it and write a post about it once I do.

 > That's it!
 Your comment system is now configured.
 Have any question?